KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 ## History:

 ### Mar 3rd '23
 - Read a tiny wee bit into that "PDM" matter.
 Concocted some test routines by fiddling with fragments i found.
-Still ... no time for anything besides this gig atm.
+Still ... no time for anything besides this gig this month.
 But anything helps when facing this "chip crisis" and unobtainable 16 bit DACs.
 "Clean" CVs with simple PWM pins through simple R/C low-pass filters ... that'd be the ticket ...

 ### Feb 26th '23